|

 poem refers to the most southwesterly of the Isles of Scilly, many of

-whose inhabitants have been lost over the years as they tried to give
+whose men have been lost over the years as they went to the aid of ships

 Memorials